What’s the Big Deal About Gene Therapy?

 Kymriah and Yescarta

 Leber’s congenital amaurosis (LCA) is an inherited disorder causing progressive blindness, some forms of which are associated with a mutation in the RPE65 gene.
 LCA patients usually go blind within the first 10 years of their lives, with the disease affecting about 3500 individuals in the U.S and Europe alone.

 13-year-old patient Jack Hogan was the first recipient of post-approval Luxturna, in March 2018; his surgery was performed by

 Future of Genetic Engineering

 Genetic engineering itself is not a new field – with genetically modified organisms (GMOs) a hugely beneficial product of agriculture and biotechnology research.
 However, gene therapies like Luxturna prove that it is possible to reverse the effects of a gene after it has expressed itself in an organism.
-It gives hope to patients with inherited diseases that cures are possible, that your genome does not necessarily define you.
+It gives hope to patients with inherited diseases that cures are possible, that our genome does not necessarily define us.